jermanuts/feather-docs/content/_guides/websocket.md

 ### Disabling the websocket connection

-We recognize that despite the privacy and security measures laid out above users with high threat models or those that enjoy a more minimal expierence would like to disable the websocket connection.
+We recognize that despite the privacy and security measures laid out above users with high threat models or those that enjoy a more minimal experience would like to disable the websocket connection.

-As of v2.0.0 the initial setup wizard includes a page that allows users to disable the websocket server before any connection is made.
+The initial setup wizard includes a page that allows users to disable the websocket server before any connection is made.
 Users that have upgraded from a lower version can disable the websocket connection by following the instruction below:

-- Go to File → Settings → Privacy.
+- Go to Settings → Network → Websocket.
-- Check "Disable websocket".
+- Uncheck "Enable websocket connection".

 This will immediately disable the websocket connection.
 This setting is persisted.
 The websocket connection can be re-enabled at any time.
 Some functionality that relies on the websocket server will be disabled.